2023 Solar Incentives Guide for Middleborough, MA - Tax Credits & Rebates

 EcoWatch's Middleborough, MA Solar Incentives FAQs

-It's a good idea to talk to your local Middleborough solar installer to get an understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the Massachusetts government, might have other requirements.
+It's a smart idea to get in touch with your local Middleborough solar installer to get an understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those offered by the government of Massachusetts, may have additional requirements.

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local Middleborough solar installer, can help you learn what incentives you might want to apply for.
+Talking to the company that installed your system, or any local Middleborough solar installer, can help you learn more about what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.